 Thriving Taking the Summer Off

 Remember that taking the summer off is not a bad thing!
-I will be honest here, looking back my children would have possibly benefited from some review and formal education during summer.
-However, the reality was we all were in more need of a break then a summer schooling program.
-Any learning we did was totally unplanned, organic and in the moment.
-Sometimes a break is what is needed for a fresh and enthusiastic start at Back to School.
-Somehow they turned out fine and I have some pretty wonderful memories of summers in which we learned more organically and definitely thrived.
+I will be honest here—looking back, my children would have possibly benefited from some review and formal education during summer.
+However, the reality was we all were in more need of a break than a summer schooling program.
+Any learning we did was totally unplanned, organic, and in the moment.
+Sometimes a break is what’s needed for a fresh and enthusiastic start at “back to school.”
+Somehow they turned out fine, and I have some pretty wonderful memories of summers in which we learned more organically and definitely thrived.

 If you are nervous about taking the summer off, here are some fun “formal learning” ideas that can help keep things sharp during your summer break: